Nuvo Spine and Sports Institute & Ortho Regenerative Center

 Board Certified in Physical Medicine, Rehabilitation, and Pain Medicine located in Encino, Beverly Hills, & Thousand Oaks, CA

 Arthritis pain can be challenging and overwhelming with unpredictable flare-ups of pain and soreness.
 At Payam Vahedifar, M.D.
-Nuvo Spine and Sports Institute & Ortho Regenerative Center, with two offices in Beverly Hills and Encino, California, skillful physician and pain management specialist Payam Vahedifar, MD, is committed to finding valuable solutions for arthritis, including healthy lifestyle changes and certain innovative procedures.
+Nuvo Spine and Sports Institute & Ortho Regenerative Center, with three offices in Beverly Hills, Encino and Thousand Oaks, California, skillful physician and pain management specialist Payam Vahedifar, MD, is committed to finding valuable solutions for arthritis, including healthy lifestyle changes and certain innovative procedures.
 Dr. Vahedifar and his team treat a wide range of arthritic conditions, whether injury- or age-related, or as a result of autoimmune disease.
 Call your nearest office today or schedule your appointment online.

 Arthritis refers to a category of diseases that involve inflammation in one or more of your joints.
 Symptoms of arthritis include:

 The symptoms of arthritis typically come and go in the form of flare-ups.

 A number of factors can cause or worsen arthritis, such as:

 Lifestyle factors, such as nutrition and physical activity level, might also be involved with arthritis.

 Some of the risk factors for arthritis might be out of your control, such as aging, genetics, and previous joint injuries.

 When your body’s immune system attacks the lining of the joint capsule (the synovial membrane), you have rheumatoid arthritis.
 In addition to causing swelling and inflammation in the joints, the disease process can destroy and damage cartilage and bone over time.

 Osteoarthritis is a type of arthritis that involves the gradual damage and wear-and-tear to the cartilage in your joints.